-The Federal Court and Federal Circuit Court Regulation 2012 (the Regulation) sets fees that are payable in proceedings in the Federal Court of Australia and the Federal Circuit Court of Australia (for the Federal Circuit Court, other than proceedings under the Family Law Act 1975).
+The Federal Court and Federal Circuit and Family Court Regulations 2012 (the Regulation) sets fees that are payable in proceedings in the Federal Court of Australia and the Federal Circuit and Family Court of Australia (for the Federal Circuit and Family Court, other than proceedings under the Family Law Act 1975).

 The Regulation also sets fees for the service and execution of process of the Courts and contain provisions in relation to the administration of fees: including how fees are calculated, who is liable to pay fees, proceedings which do not attract fees, exemptions, when fees are payable, deferrals, what happens if fees are not paid and refunds.

 The Regulation applies to any document filed or any service requested since 1 January 2013.
 Some significant changes were made to the fee rates from 1 July 2018 by the Court and Tribunal Legislation Amendment (Fees and Juror Remuneration) Regulations 2018.

 Information about fees payable in the Federal Circuit and Family Court after that date is available on the Federal Circuit and Family Court's website.